calico-cat-3333/10moons-t503-driver/README.md

 Buttons on the pen works fine on my device, but I can't guarantee that it will work fine on yours.

-The second button on the pen (with a '-' on it) can be configured with the official windows driver, changing the configuration will make this driver not detect this button.
-So, if this driver does not detect this button, you can open the configuration program on windows and reset this button to its default value.
+The second button on the pen (with a '-' on it) can be configured with the official Windows driver, changing the configuration will make this driver not detect this button.
+So, if this driver does not detect this button, you can open the configuration program on Windows and reset this button to its default value.

 ## How to use